 • POND/WELL FED AND WATERED

 * We water our gardens from a well-fed pond (along with Mother Nature).

 (Victory to the GOD within you)

 Visit us at the Hudson Farmers Market every Saturday from 9:00 am - 12:30 pm.
 We have a wide variety of veggies, fruits, and flowers.
-Including tomatoes, potatoes, okra, patty pan squash, zucchini, noodle bean, spinach, kale, carrots, and more!
+Including tomatoes, potatoes, okra, patty pan squash, zucchini, cucumbers, beans, spinach, kale, carrots, and more!

 As well as some specifically grown Ayurvedic veggies such as bitter melon, and multiple varieties of eggplant.

 Below are some of our TOP sellers from last season.

 BOTTLE GOURD/ "Lauki" or "Dudhi"

 ** Note: This gourd bruises easily, kind of like a banana.

 * Cools your body; and heat-related issues in the body.